 I need to take loxapine throughout my entire pregnancy.
 Will it cause symptoms in my baby after birth?

-Studies in humans have not been done to see if loxapine can cause behavior or learning issues.
+Studies have not been done to see if loxapine can increase the chance of behavior or learning issues for the child.

 Please click here for references.